 So, I knew it before and I confirmed it this November in Estoril: field work is the best way to learn new things.
 GP3, you’ll carry me!
 The amount of energy you get from motor racing is simply incredible – raw power got a magic touch, raw power is much too much…

-PS Full picture gallery is now on Flickr, just click here!
+PS Full picture gallery is now live, just click here!